Last updated February 7, 2026

 “Rest has a broad spectrum of positive influence on your health; it is more inclined to increase mental and physical well-being by stopping activity,” says Diana.
 “Sleep, on the other hand, is a general reset of all things.
 Sleep allows the body to detox, release and restart.”

-Resting can help eliminate oxidative stress from “doing” and allow the art of “being” which is a very elusive definition.
-Rest can help restore a sense of calm and surrender that ignites overall well-being.
+Resting can help eliminate oxidative stress from “doing” and allow the art of “being,” which is a very elusive definition.
+Rest can help restore a sense of calm and surrender, igniting overall well-being.
 Rest can also pave the way to a better night’s sleep.

 Can You Learn How to Rest?